pdrosos/Wwwision.Neos.FrontendLogin/README.md

 * You can be logged in in backend *and* frontend with different accounts!
 But if you logout one, the other one is logged out as well
 * If you try to access the page with the protected profile view w/o authentication you won't be redirected but a (in production mode hidden) exception message is rendered.
 If you set the TypoScript exceptionHandler to ``ThrowingHandler`` this can be worked around though
-* The "profile" plugin view renders an "Access denied" exception in backend - This is not a serious problem, but it's not so nice obviously
+* [Fixed] The "profile" plugin view renders an "Access denied" exception in backend - This is not a serious problem, but it's not so nice obviously
 * The "logout" button in the profile view doesn't work due to an access denied exception - This is most likely just a configuration issue I didn't get my head around yet